 Turin is a city full of unexpected discoveries.
 In Turin, museums and art galleries number well over fifty, and they are all worth a visit.
 Many are rated among the best museums in Italy.

 Top of the list of all the museums and other attractions in Turin has to be the Palace of Venaria, one of the Top Five Tourist Attractions in Italy, a UNESCO Heritage site and an equal in every way to the Palace of Versailles .

 Any Turin tour should include the Egyptian Museum of Piedmont, the largest museum of Egyptology outside of Egypt.
-The museum is located in a beautiful part of Turin and was revamped in 2006.
-The displays are very impressive.
+The museum is located in a beautiful part of Turin and was entirely revamped in 2006.

-The list of other museums is long and some are very unique and unlikely to be found anywhere else.
-Museums on subjects ranging from the Piedmont Museum of Fruit to the Torino Puppet Museum.
-I love the fruit museum!!!
+The list of other museums is long, and some are very unique and unlikely to be found anywhere else. museums on subjects ranging from the Piedmont Museum of Fruit to the Torino Puppet Museum.
+I love the fruit museum!

-Last but not least don’t miss the Torino Automotive Museum.
-In a city that is home to Fiat this is bound to be excellent and is indeed just that (my opinion – NOT my wife’s opinion).
-I get so many people asking me about visiting the Ferrari factory at Modena but if you love cars so much come and visit this museum too!
+Last but not least, don’t miss the Torino Automotive Museum.
+In a city that is home to Fiat, this is bound to be excellent and is indeed just that (my opinion, not my wife’s opinion).
+I get so many people asking me about visiting the Ferrari factory in Modena, but if you love cars so much, come and visit this museum too!